Assured Pathway entry to Medicine and Dental Medicine for international students

 - If you receive an offer for an international place and there is a change to your residency status before you commence, your offer will lapse.
 You will need to re-apply for a domestic place.

-- If your residency status will change before the TISC Medicine and Dentistry application deadline (late September), refer to information regarding domestic applications for the Direct Pathway to Medicine/Dentistry.
+- If your residency status will change before the TISC Medicine and Dentistry application deadline (late September), refer to information regarding domestic applications for the Assured Pathway to Medicine/Dentistry.

 - Should you receive an offer and commence in the Direct Pathway as an international student and your residency status changes while in progress of your bachelor’s degree, you will lose your assured international place in your postgraduate professional course.
 You can complete your UWA bachelor’s degree as a domestic student and apply via graduate entry for a domestic place in your chosen professional postgraduate degree.
 Refer to information regarding graduate entry into Medicine and Dentistry.